Book Appointment Now

 | Tooth sensitivity | Common | Desensitizing toothpaste.
 Avoid hot or cold foods for 48 hours. |

-| Gum irritation | Common | Saline rinses.
-Good oral hygiene.
+| Gum irritation | Common | Saline rinses and good hygiene.
 Resolves in 3-5 days. |

 | Infection | Rare | Antibiotics prescribed by your dentist.
 Follow aftercare instructions. |

-| Implant failure | Very rare (2-5%) | Remove and replace implant after healing.
-More common with smoking. |
+| Implant failure | Uncommon (about 2-5%) | Remove and replace the implant after healing.
+More likely with smoking. |

 How Can You Minimize Risks When Getting Dental Work Abroad?